lwhite1/dabooDb/README.md

 ### 2.0

-* Client-Server Mode with pluggable communication protocols
+* High-Performance client-Server mode with new communciation plugin

 ### 2.5